1880s in Western fashion: Coats, jackets, and trousers

 Three piece suits, "ditto suits", consisting of a sack coat with matching waistcoat (U.S. vest) and trousers (called in the UK a "lounge suit") continued as an informal alternative to the contrasting frock coat, waistcoat and trousers.

 The cutaway morning coat was still worn for formal day occasions in Europe and major cities elsewhere, with a dress shirt and an ascot tie.
 The most formal evening dress remained a dark tail coat and trousers with a dark waistcoat.
 Evening wear was worn with a white bow tie and a shirt with a winged collar.

 In mid-decade, a more relaxed formal coat appeared: the dinner jacket or tuxedo, which featured a shawl collar with silk or satin facings, and one or two buttons.
 Dinner jackets were appropriate when "dressing for dinner" at home or at a men's club.

 The Norfolk jacket was popular for shooting and rugged outdoor pursuits.
 It was made of sturdy tweed or similar fabric and featured paired box pleats over the chest and back, with a fabric belt.

 Full-length trousers were worn for most occasions; tweed or woollen breeches were worn for hunting and other outdoor pursuits.

 Knee-length topcoats, often with contrasting velvet or fur collars, and calf-length overcoats were worn in winter.

 By the 1880s the majority of the working class, even shepherds, adopted jackets and waistcoats in fustian and corduroy with corduroy trousers, giving up their smock frocks.

 Shirts and neckties

 Shirt collars were turned over or pressed into "wings".
 Dress shirts had stiff fronts, sometimes decorated with shirt studs, and buttoned up the back.

-The usual necktie was the four-in-hand and or the newly fashionable Ascot tie, made up as a neckband with wide wings attached and worn with a stickpin.
+The usual necktie was the four-in-hand or the newly fashionable Ascot tie, made up as a neckband with wide wings attached and worn with a stickpin.

-Narrow ribbon ties were tied in a bow, and white bowtie was correct with formal evening wear.
+Narrow ribbon ties were tied in a bow, and the white bowtie was worn with formal evening wear.